0xCUB3/wBlock/Adblock_Comparison.md

 - Unknown: Wipr is closed source.

 <sup>11</sup> **Element Zapper**:
 Lets users click and instantly hide page elements (ads, overlays, popups) in real time, no filter editing required.
-Absent in Wipr, which emphasizes simplicity and automation.
+Absent in Wipr, which is more designed to be simple and don't-touch.

 <sup>12</sup> **Dynamic Filtering**:
 Advanced feature letting users interactively allow/block domains/scripts/network requests per-site (similar to uMatrix and original uBlock Origin dynamic filtering).
 Rare with Safari content blockers, available only via clever workarounds in wBlock/AdGuard.

 <sup>13</sup> **Script Injection**:
 Lets extension run built-in or custom JavaScript on web pages (for ad removal, circumvention, UI fixes, etc.).
-Safari blocks this for security, so only wBlock (and AdGuard for paid Mac app) provide real, user-accessible script injection.
-Most Chrome extensions do, but only within Manifest V3’s security limits.
+Only available in web/app extensions, so only wBlock (and AdGuard for paid Mac app) provide true script injection.
+Most Chrome extensions do, but only within Manifest V3’s security limits as of 2025.

 <sup>14</sup> **Userscripts Support**:
 Allows running or installing custom scripts (like Greasemonkey/Tampermonkey)—for automation, customization, or advanced blocking.
 Only wBlock (and AdGuard paid Mac app) support this natively.
 Safari App Store policies restrict this in other extensions.